Home Weatherization Program - Windows & Insulation

 Free Home Energy Evaluation

-In order to qualify for rebates through our program, the home's owner should contact our Energy Experts for a free home energy review before beginning the project.
-During the 60-90 minute review, our Energy Experts will identify your home's biggest energy-saving opportunities.
-If you have specific upgrades in mind, they can help you estimate how much energy savings you might expect from those projects.
+In order to qualify for rebates through our program, the home's owner should contact us for a free home energy review before beginning the project.
+During the 60 minute review, we will identify your home's biggest energy-saving opportunities.
+If you have specific upgrades in mind, we can help you estimate how much energy savings you might expect from those projects.

 - All PUD residential customers with permanently installed electric heat qualify for this program.

 - If you are a renter and wish to have a home energy review, please have the home's owner contact our office.
 The home owner must be present at the time of the review.

 - The structure may be an existing site-build dwelling, manufactured home or floating home.
 It may be owner-occupied or used as a rental.

 - Our Energy Experts will conduct a home energy review before you begin your project, and conduct a quality assurance inspection after it is complete.
 Both of these sit visits are necessary in order for your project to qualify for this rebate program.

 Eligible Measures, Requirements & Rebate Amounts